wurenkai/HF-UNet-and-Autooral-dataset/README.md

 - pytorch 1.12.0

 **1. The proposed datasets (Autooral dataset).** </br>
-(1) To obtain the Autooral dataset, you need to provide **your name, organization, a brief description of your upcoming project, and an assurance that you will not share the dataset privately**.
-Specifically, complete the information in the following format and send it to 'wurk@shu.edu.cn' with the subject name '**Autooral dataset request**'.
+(1) To obtain the Autooral dataset, you need to provide **your name, affiliation, reason for applying (one sentence description of your work), and an assurance that you will not share the dataset privately.
+Specifically, complete the information in the following format** and send it to 'wurk@shu.edu.cn' with the subject name '**Autooral dataset request**'.
 We will usually review your request and provide you with a link within 3 days.
 If you do not register your information as required, your application may fail.
 Please understand! </br>
 ```
 Name:
 Affiliation: